gwastro/pycbc-inference-paper/README.md

 ## Introduction

-The contents in this repository is a companion to the paper posted at [arxiv:XXX](https://arxiv.org/abs/XXX).
+The contents in this repository is a companion to the paper posted at [arxiv:1807.10312](https://arxiv.org/abs/1807.10312).
 We release posterior probability density files from the MCMC from running PyCBC inference on the gravitational-wave data for the binary black hole events GW150914, GW151226, and LVT151012, detected during LIGO's first observing run.
 We provide a notebook to demonstrate how to read these posterior files and reconstruct figures 4, 5 and 6 in the paper.
 We also provide the configuration files and sample scripts with command lines to run the PyCBC inference parameter estimation analysis on the gravitational-wave data for the three events.

 We encourage use of these data in derivative works.
 If you use the material provided here, please cite the paper using the reference:
 ```
 @article{Biwer:2018,
-      author         = "Biwer, C. M. and Capano, C. and De, Soumi and
+      author         = "Biwer, C. M. and Capano, Collin D. and De, Soumi and
-                        Cabero, M. and Brown, Duncan A. and Nitz, Alexander H. and Raymond, V.
+                        Cabero, Miriam and Brown, Duncan A. and Nitz, Alexander H. and Raymond, V.",
-                        M.",
       title          = "{PyCBC Inference: A Python-based parameter estimation toolkit for compact-object merger signals}",
       year           = "2018",
-      eprint         = "XXX",
+      eprint         = "1807.10312",
       archivePrefix  = "arXiv",
-      primaryClass   = "YYY",
+      primaryClass   = "astro-ph.IM",
-      SLACcitation   = "%%CITATION = ARXIV:XXX;%%"
+      SLACcitation   = "%%CITATION = ARXIV:1807.10312;%%"
 }
 ```